katzer/cordova-plugin-local-notifications/plugins/de.appplant.cordova.plugin.local-notification/README.md

 ### Retrieve the IDs from all currently scheduled local notifications
 To retrieve the IDs from all currently scheduled local notifications, the `notification.local.getScheduledIds` interface can be used.<br>
 The method takes a callback function to be called with the result as an array of IDs.
-Optional the scope of the callback can be assigned too.
+Optional: the scope of the callback can be assigned too.

 ```javascript
 window.plugin.notification.local.getScheduledIds(function (scheduledIds) {